-Jerry Bloom is chair of the firm’s energy, project development, and finance practice group and serves on the firm’s Executive Committee.
+Jerry Bloom is chair of the firm’s energy, project development, and project finance practice group and serves on the firm’s Executive Committee.
 Mr. Bloom focuses his practice on the development, finance, and operation of domestic and international independent energy projects, electric industry restructuring and privatization, and mergers and acquisitions.

 Mr. Bloom assists clients in structuring, financing, and developing energy infrastructure projects, including renewable, combined heat and power, and fossil-fuel generation.
 He has extensive experience in the negotiation of off-take and power purchase agreements, engineering, procurement, and construction contracts, operation and maintenance agreements, fuel supply agreements, syndication, and agency agreements.
 Mr. Bloom also has extensive experience before various local, state, and federal regulatory bodies that oversee infrastructure projects and has resolved numerous disputes among project participants, including disputes between utilities and their independent power suppliers.
 He has assisted in the development and operation of energy projects in the United States, Mexico, Costa Rica, Brazil, Turkey, Pakistan, Indonesia, Australia, the Philippines, and China.